parshwa913/Student-Management-System/README.md

 This project aims to streamline student management for educational institutions by providing a user-friendly interface to manage student records, instructors, and administrative tasks.

 ---
+## Original Author

+This project was originally created by Parshwa Herwade on 24-03-2025.

+All original code and design are the intellectual property of Parshwa Herwade.

+---
+## License

+This project is licensed under the MIT License.
+See the `LICENSE` file for details.

+---

 ## 🚀 Features